Building Engineering

 Kestrel experts advise on a range of risk and technical process issues, including how to make arrangements for pre- and post-disaster building assessments.
-This independent engineering advice includes helping building owners and tenants interpret engineering reports on buildings, and ensuring alignment with emergency management and business continuity plans.

 This is particularly the case for critical facilities’ operators (including district health boards, lifeline utilities and central and local government agencies) that have obligations under the Civil Defence Emergency Management Act to continue to function and deliver key emergency activities.

-As well as knowing that they occupy robust and resilient structures, these agencies need to have in place arrangements to have their premises quickly checked out following a physical event in order to enable re-occupancy.
+As well as knowing that they occupy robust and resilient structures, these agencies need to have in place arrangement to have their premises quickly checked out following a physical event in order to enable re-occupancy.
+There is also new earthquake prone buildings legislation and arrangements that everyone is still only becoming familiar with.

 Hence there are many challenges for pro-active agencies sourcing technical advice.
 These include how to brief engineers on what is required both for general (non-emergency) assessments and for putting in place specific arrangements for post-disaster evaluations.